How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 How the in-app purchase strategy work

-To sell items through your platform, you need to sign up and configure your app to the commerce and payment systems of either the Google Play Store (for Android apps) or the Apple App Store (for iOS apps).
+To sell items through your platform, you need to set up your app with the payment systems of the Google Play Store (for Android apps) or the Apple App Store (for iOS apps).

 How you should do it